 CHARACTER AND HIS ACHIEVEMENTS

-King Solomon ruled Isreal between 970BC and 930BC.
+King Solomon ruled Israel between 970BC and 930BC.
 He wrote Song of Solomon (also called Song of Songs), Proverbs and Ecclesiastes.
 He asked the Lord for an understanding heart to judge His People so that he might discern between good and evil (1 Kings 3:9).
 Because he did not ask for long life, riches and the life of his enemies, the Lord gave him “a wise and understanding heart” (1 Kings 3:11-12).
-He built the House of the Lord, the temple, on Mount Moriah (2 Chro.
+He built the House of the Lord, the temple, on Mount Moriah (2 Chronicles.
 3:1).

 King Solomon was famously known for his wisdom (2 Chronicles 9:22).
 He surpassed all of the kings of the earth in riches and honour in his days (1 Kings 3:13).
 His reign was the most peaceful as he did not fight any war (1 Kings 4:24). towards the end of his life, he had 700 wives (Princesses) and 300 concubines (1 Kings 11:3).
 He summed up all life had taught him in the last chapter of Ecclesiastes: “…fear God and keep his commandments: for this is the whole duty of man” (Ecl.
 12:13b).